Boosie Badazz Shows Off His Teen Daughter + Announces 4-Year Scholarship: "Proud Father"

 Boosie Proud

-This week, Boosie went on Instagram to flex some major education goals.
-His daughter Tylayja has earned a four-year college scholarship to Texas Southern University for her grades and 4.0 grade point average.
+This week, Boosie Badazz went on Instagram to flex some major education goals from his teen daughter.
+Tylayja has earned a four-year college scholarship to Texas Southern University for her grades and 4.0 grade point average.

 “PROUD FATHER ‼️ 4 YEAR ACADEMICS SCHOLARSHIP TO TSU 💯💯💯💯💯💯💯💯💯💯💯💯💯💯💯do yo sh*t black 4.0 grade average @tylayjaishunti 😘✅💰” -Boosie Badazz’s Instagram